About Therapy Training Boston

 TTB provides live didactic and experiential training with outstanding teachers; we specialize in helping people to think broadly and systemically, integrating many useful ideas and practices.
 Learning events are designed to provide intensive learning in formats that attend to work-life balance.
 Our intention is to help participants grown and blossom into their full potential.

 Liz Brenner, LICSW, is the Director of Therapy Training Boston.
 She is passionate about providing continuing education for helping professionals that enhances the lives of our clients and ourselves.
 The foundation of her work rests on the training she received as a student in the Intensive Program at the Family Institute of Cambridge in 1991.
-Liz is grateful for the opportunity to continue to teach this course in its evolving form and share systemic frames with many other students.
+Liz is grateful for the opportunity to teach this course in its evolving form, sharing systemic frames with many students.
 She teaches and hosts relevant, informative training on a wide variety of topics in a relaxed and nurturing environment.
-She is pleased to bring new guest faculty from near and far.
+Liz is pleased to bring new guest faculty from near and far.

 For more information contact Therapy Training Boston.

 When in doubt: track, track, track...the pattern